 Radiators

-The pipework runs back to a manifold in your services cupboard which is connected to the heat interface unit (HIU).
+The pipework runs back to a manifold in your utilities cupboard which is connected to the heat interface unit (HIU).

 Room thermostats sense the temperature in each room and open or close valves on the manifold to allow the hot water to run through the pipes until the room is warm enough.
 When the stat senses the room is warm enough it closes the valve to stop the flow of water.